yatendra054/QR_attendence/README.md

 ## Contribute

-I welcome you to join us in making this project to even better and add some extra feature which is help for college authority.
+I welcome you to join us in making this project to even better and add some extra feature which is help for security purpose.

 ## Screenshots